 Kaepernick has fallen away from the spotlight, but he doesn’t seem to be going quietly.

-Kaepernick went on to become the Dixie Chicks of football: in 2007, the Chicks made a “comeback” record called Not Ready to Make Nice.
+Kaepernick went on to become the Dixie Chicks of football: In 2007, the Chicks made a comeback record called Not Ready to Make Nice.
 The album continued its stance against George Bush, and as such, it won the Grammy in all applicable categories — five in total.
-Other awards came, and from the left-wing media, it garnered immeasurable praise.
+Other awards came, and from the media, it garnered immeasurable praise.
 Rolling Stone placed it in the top 80 records of the decade.
-Oh — and nobody gave a crap.
+The MSM loved the protest.

-Similarly, since his acquired position in the war against Trump, Kaepernick has been french kissed regularly by Hollywood and the media.
-However, when it comes to football, he’s hasn’t quite made out.
+Similarly, since his acquired position in the war against Trump, Kaepernick’s been embraced by Hollywood and the press.
+His embrace by the NFL has yet to manifest.